 The game was developed and produced by Wellington design company Chrometoaster.
 I was an external consultant on the project.
 Chrometoaster’s page about the game is here.

-Game of Awesome won the Public Good award at the 2016 Best Awards, a prestigious New Zealand design award.
-This is a fantastic moment of recognition!
+Game of Awesome won the Public Good award at the 2016 Best Awards, a prestigious New Zealand design award, and was joint overall winner at the Australian Good Design Awards 2017.
+Fantastic!

 Players match cards into pieces of story, and after three successful matches they claim victory by telling a story that links together their cards into one narrative.